bulutkocak/cookie-cleaner-extension/README.md

 2. The current website will be displayed
 3. Click **Clear Cookies** to remove all cookies for that site
 4. The page will reload automatically
+5. The "Last cleaned" timestamp will update after each cleanup

 ## Permissions